 Opening night starts at 7 pm.
 Films are screened all day on Friday, Saturday and Sunday.
 Afternoon matinees and evening shows are offered Monday thru Thursday.
 Full film schedule will be released closer to the Festival.

-Each year, Austin Film Festival holds film competitions in 6 categories, including: Narrative Feature, Narrative Short, Narrative Student Short, Documentary Feature, Documentary Short and Animated short.
+Each year, Austin Film Festival holds film competitions in 8 categories, including: Narrative Feature, Narrative Short, Narrative Student Short, Documentary Feature, Documentary Short, Comedy Vanguard, Dark Matters, and Animated Short.

 AFF also presents out-of-competition Marquee Screenings, giving audiences their first opportunity to see films that will grab the spotlight during Oscar© season.

 Yes.
 To see what badges get you into what parties, please see the grid on the Badge Page.